 Narcissa reluctantly left the Great Hall and followed Lucius.
 She staggered behind him for a few moments, skeptical as to whether or not venturing into the night with a Malfoy was a wise choice to make.

 “And what do you hope to achieve by wandering these halls at dark?”
 Narcissa whispered as a nearby painting shushed her.

 Narcissa held her gaze on an armored knight that was perched up against the wall.
-She narrowed her eyes, a small shiver running down her back at the enigma of what this castle was capable of at this time of night.
+She narrowed her eyes, a small shiver running down her back at the enigma of what this castle was capable of.

-Approaching the Grand Staircase, Lucius and Narcissa made their way up, Narcissa more hesitant than expected.
+Approaching the Grand Staircase, Lucius and Narcissa began to make their way up, Narcissa more hesitant than expected.
 With no light to guide them, she grabbed hold of Lucius’s cloak, startled.